igorkry/tnt4j-streams/README.md

  * FileName - the system-dependent file name or file name pattern defined using wildcard characters `*` and `?`.
 (Required)
  * FilePolling - flag `true/false` indicating whether files should be polled for changes or not.
 If not, then files are read from oldest to newest sequentially one single time.
 Default value - `false`.
 (Optional)
-    * StartFromLatest - flag `true/false` indicating that streaming should be performed from latest file entry line.
-If `false` - then all lines from available files are streamed on startup.
-Actual just if `FilePolling` property is set to `true`.
-Default value - `true`.
-(Optional)
     * FileReadDelay - delay is seconds between file reading iterations.
-Actual just if `FilePolling` property is set to `true`.
+Actual only if `FilePolling` property is set to `true`.
 Default value - 15sec.
 (Optional)
  * RestoreState - flag `true/false` indicating whether files read state should be stored and restored on stream restart.
+Note, if
+ `StartFromLatest` is set to `false` - read state storing stays turned on, but previous stored read state is reset (no need to delete state file manually).
+Default value - `false`.
+(Optional)
+ * StartFromLatest - flag `true/false` indicating that streaming should be performed from latest file entry line.
+If `false` - then all lines from available files are streamed on startup.
+Actual only if `FilePolling` or `RestoreState` properties are set to `true`.
 Default value - `true`.
 (Optional)
  * RangeToStream - defines streamed data lines index range.
 Default value - `1:`.
 (Optional)

     sample: